 Operators of the REALTM Immersive System should be trained in rehabilitation therapy.

 Follow hospital guidelines for use and access to account login credentials.
-The same account login credentials shall not be used by more than one REAL System at any givtime.
+The same account login credentials shall not be used by more than one REAL System at any given time.

 Note: These rehabilitation exercises are intended to be conducted in a clinical environment and prescribed and supervised by a medical professional trained in rehabilitation therapy.
-Rehabilitation therapy treatment and technique decisions will var based on the clinical judgement of the treating medical professional.
-A medical professional must be present at all times to provide direct supervision throughout courof therapy.
+Rehabilitation therapy treatment and technique decisions will vary based on the clinical judgment of the treating medical professional.
+A medical professional must be present at all times to provide direct supervision throughout the course of therapy.